tldr-pages/tldr/pages/common/youtube-viewer.md

 `youtube-viewer {{search term}}`

-- Login to your youtube account:
+- Login to your YouTube account:

 `youtube-viewer --login`